Guide To Paddle Boarding With Your Dog

 Will a Dog’s Claws Damage My Board?

 This is a question we regularly get asked.
-With most dogs, it is not a problem.
-The large traction pad offers great stability and comfort so this is generally the best place for them, whereas the tough PVC surface of an inflatable SUP is super durable but can become a little slippery once wet.
+With most dogs, it's not a problem.
+The large traction pad offers great stability and comfort so this is generally the best place for them, whereas the tough PVC surface of an inflatable SUP is durable but can become a little slippery with water.
 With some larger or more active dogs, it may be hard to avoid some scratch marks or divots in the deck pad, but this is usually cosmetic and won’t affect the integrity of the board.
-For the most part, as long as your dog doesn't get excited and scratch at the deck pad it isn't going to be a problem.
+For the most part, as long as your dog doesn't get excited and scratch at the deck pad it isn't going to be an issue.

 Your dog will get more dirt on the board than you are probably used to, especially in a river environment where the shoreline is often mud.
 This will not damage a board with a quality deck pad just remember to clean it after your session to keep it in its best aesthetic shape.